mbridak/not1mm/README.md

 You can not directly edit the multiplier status of a contact.
 Instead see the next section on recalculating mults.
 If you change the callsign make sure the `WPX` field is still valid.

+## Recalulate Mults

+After editing a contact and before generating a Cabrillo file.
+There is a Misc menu option that will recalculate the multipliers incase an edit had caused a change.

 ### Bandmap

 `Window`>`Bandmap`